Kiwis to welcome in first day of winter with 'feels like' temperatures below zero

 "That bulk of that system has moved across the country but there is a sting in its tail as it departs to the east during Saturday and Sunday."

-That sting in the tail will bring snow to the south of the South Island on Saturday, and even possibly the Desert Road in the North Island, Moes said.
+That sting in the tail will bring snow to the south of the South Island on Saturday, and possibly to the Desert Road in the North Island, Moes said.

+June 1 is opening day of the season for Cardrona Alpine resort and with 15-20cm of snow falling last night the club is "snowmaking at full blast in the Main Basin".

+"Currently we're conditioning the new snow base that we have, & looking to open skiing facilities (starting with learner areas) as soon as that base grows & is groomable," a Cardrona spokesperson said.

-But there is relief in sight for long weekend holiday makers with the showers and freezing temperatures to ease as of Sunday night.
+But, aside from those hitting the slopes, there is relief in sight for long weekend holiday makers with the showers and freezing temperatures to ease as of Sunday night.

 "It's a showery situation for much of the country, especially to start the long weekend, but the good news is a ridge of high pressure starts to spread in from late Sunday entering Monday," Moes said.

 "So it's an easing and clearing trend for most places.
-In the general sense that's country wide."
+In the general sense that's country-wide."

 For Auckland on Monday, Moes said "there could be the odd passing shower in the morning, but it is a clearing trend and you will see some blue skies in between."